makrai/notes/keenan87-sem-case-theory.md

   which case extensions are used to interpret the NPs, and "scope" is determined by which of these extensions takes the binary relation as argument that one having narrow scope
-  * purely semantic notions are expressed in purely semantic terms.
+  * purely semantic notions are expressed in purely semantic terms
 * extend in the obvious way to deictic NPs.
 E.g. NOM(THIS CAT) sends a context c to NOM[(THIS CAT)(c)]
-  * Thus we may in general refer to case extensions of initial functions.
+  * Thus we may in general refer to case extensions of initial functions

 # 3. SEMANTIC CASE THEORY 4

-* From (8) we have seen that given an arbitrary batS in an arbitrary L there are at least four ways it might be semantically interpreted Usually however batSs in a language are not four ways ambiguous (or vague).
+* From (8) we have seen that given an arbitrary batS in an arbitrary L there are at least four ways it might be semantically interpreted
+  * Usually however batSs in a language are not four ways ambiguous (or vague)
-* (9a/b) from English has only two/one truth conditionally distinct readings and (9) a.
+* (9a/b) from English has only two/one truth conditionally distinct readings (9) a.
 Every student kissed some teacher
     b.
 John kissed David
 * Neither of these Ss is argument ambiguous.
 E.g. (9b) is not ambiguous